What to Expect When Moving to Chicago Alone

 Tons of New Activities

-When moving to Chicago alone, you’ll want to set aside time to explore all of Chicago’s main attractions.
-Don’t sweat looking like a tourist; it’s not touristy if you live here!
-Plan frequent walks through Millennium Park— it’s beautiful any time of the year.
+When moving to Chicago alone, you’ll want to set aside time to visit all of Chicago’s main attractions.
+Don’t sweat looking like a tourist; this city begs to be explored, and locals take advantage of its brilliant offerings as much as tourists do.

-Go take a selfie in the reflection of the Cloud Gate (more commonly known as the Bean) and soak in all the wonder of the city!
-Plus, now that you’re a Chicagoan, you can finally join the citywide debate over who has the best deep-dish pizza: Lou Malnati’s or Pequod’s.
-Let us know what you decide!
+Plan frequent walks through Millennium Park — it’s beautiful any time of the year.
+While there, take a selfie in the reflection of Cloud Gate (more commonly known as the Bean), and soak in all the wonder of the city.
+You’ll officially count as a local the moment you catch yourself complaining about all the downtown tourists.
+Plus, as a resident, you can finally join the citywide debate over who serves the best deep-dish pizza: Lou Malnati’s or Pequod’s?

 Lots of New Faces